connertate/connerTate/README.md

 ### Features
 - Explore info about all the houses in Game of Thrones
-- Data is dynamically loaded from https://anapioficeandfire.com
+- Data is concurrently loaded in the background from https://anapioficeandfire.com
-- Concurrently loads data in background

-### Technologies Used
+### Technologies
 - Swift, SwiftUI, URLSession, JSON Decoder, Async / Await, REST API

 <p align="center">